-The school is allocated a Speech and Language therapist who will work with children that have extreme difficulty in this area, and develop individualised programs that are shared with all teaching staff.
+Pupils are allocated a Speech and Language therapist who will work with them if they have extreme difficulty in this area, and develop individualised programs that are shared with all teaching staff.

 Referrals are made to the Educational Psychology Service within their set criteria if required.
 Referrals may be made to our Educational Support unit for behavioural advice.
 We have access to advisory teachers for pupils who may be diagnosed with VI (Visual Impairment), HI (Hearing Impairment) or ASD (Autistic Spectrum Disorder).